 As far as Mark Manson is concerned, Charles is the last person to ask life advice from.
 He would also be the last person to be quoted in a self-help book.
-That’s why the author begins his book by telling us his story…
+That’s why the author begins The Subtle Art of Not Giving a Fuck by telling us his story…

 Charles Bukowski spends more than thirty years living like this.
 Then, one day, the manager of a publishing company gives him a chance.
 The poet writes his first book and thus becomes, at the age of fifty, a renowned novelist and poet.

 In Mark Manson’s opinion, this man embodies the American dream.
 Indeed, he fights for what he wants, never gives up and finally realizes his wildest dreams.